-Online filings are required from you if are required to file a tax return (see below) and you have income from a business, employment, agriculture; if you sold a non-exempt Israeli real estate interest and didn‘t pay tax at the maximum rate; if you are a 10%-or-more shareholder in a controlled foreign company (see below); if you carried out a reportable tax planning act (see below); or if the Tax Authority requested it.
+Online filings are required from you if you must file a tax return (see below) and you have income from a business, profession or employment.
 Even if you are required to file online, you must still file the return online as well as the old-fashioned way (on paper).

 Who has to file a tax return?

 The rules are complex.
 In principle, the following must file an annual tax return: Israeli resident individuals over 18 must file a tax return unless they are eligible for a filing exemption; So must most trusts with an Israeli connection and beneficiaries who received a distribution in the tax year.